-This manual presents a detailed guide to help users use the OPENCoastS service.
+This manual presents a detailed guide to help users use the OPENCoastS service under these 3 options.
 In particular, it helps the user to take advantage of the service’s three main features:

-1. Configuration Assistant: this feature guides the user in the process of creating a new forecast system at the user’s region of interest, over 6 simple steps.
+Configuration Assistant: this feature guides the user in the process of creating a new forecast system at the user’s region of interest, following 6 simple steps.
 It only requires the availability of a computational 2D unstructured grid in the SCHISM/ADCIRC/SELFE format (SCHISM v5.6 manual, pages 52-54).
 For 3D baroclinic runs the user must also provide a vertical grid file (SCHISM v5.6 manual, pages 54-56).

-In alternative, users can register through EGI check-in service through their affiliation entity identification:
+As an alternative, users can register through the EGI check-in service using their affiliation entity identification:

 After registering a confirmation is issued at the site and a confirmation email is sent to the user:

 The user must then confirm the registration through the link provided in the registration acknowledgement email.

 Note: If the registration is made via EGI, no confirmation is required.

 With this confirmation, a validation request is launched and as soon as this request is validated and accepted, an email is sent confirming the access to the service.
 From that point onward, the user can login and start using the OPENCoastS service.

 Note: Users can at any time request a new password, in case they have forgotten it, by clicking on the “Forgot my password” link and providing their user email.